laurentalacoque/mixxxcontrollermapping/README.md

 #### Hot cues

-Select/store a hotcue 1-4 by pressing one of the 4 buttons,
+Select/store a hotcue by pressing one of the 4 buttons,
-of delete a hotcue by holding down shift (Vinyl) while doing so.
+or delete a hotcue by holding down shift (Vinyl) while doing so.

 #### Loops